S1mplector/Simrun/README.md

    ```bash
    dotnet build
    ```
-3. Run the demo host (prints a lightweight fixed-step simulation to the console):
+3. Run the demo host (prints a lightweight fixed-step simulation to the console, loads JSON levels if present):
    ```bash
    dotnet run --project src/Simrun.Presentation/Simrun.Presentation.csproj
    ```

 ## Next steps

-- Swap the `NaivePhysicsEngine` for an engine-backed implementation (Unity, Godot, Stride, or custom OpenGL).
+- Swap the `NaivePhysicsEngine` for an engine-backed implementation (OpenGL/Vulkan/DirectX).
-- Replace the `InMemoryLevelRepository` with level data loaded from authored assets.
+- Author levels as JSON under `content/levels` or load from engine-authored assets.
-- Extend the presentation layer with rendering, input, audio, and networked ghost replays while keeping the domain untouched.
+- Extend the presentation layer with input, audio, and networked ghost replays while keeping the domain untouched.